 This illustration focuses on the knowledge and skills that geographers bring to various careers.
 These skills - learnt and practiced in geography and applied to numerous careers - provide students with clear links between the subject and future employment opportunities.
 The activities identify these skills, and explore connections between geography and employment options.
+Other options for teachers to make these connections include inviting interesting speakers from different career backgrounds to talk to students (ensuring positive images and challenging stereotypes) and creating a 'Geography and careers' blog that students contribute to and share ideas.

+Classroom application Many students do not realise that geography equips them with a broad range of skills and knowledge, enabling them to make sense of the world.
+Questions for discussion Questions for reflection Resources.
 Welcome to the Discover Hospitality website where you can discover more about one of Australia's most dynamic and fast growing industries – Hospitality!
 My Career, My APS.
+The following links change the content below them.
 Young Workers Best Practice Guide.
 Inside MyCareerMatch - Newsletter.
 Follow Us on Pinterest We are excited to announce our new MyCareerMatch Pinterest page!
 There have been quite a lot of stories about Pinterest’s rapid growth and how the social media world’s darling is now becoming an interesting tool for careers.
 And then there’s the stories about the site that just makes you smile.
 Well, we do all of that and more.
 Check out the images that inspire us here at MyCareerMatch and get insider tips, articles and the latest career and employment information for students.

 MyCareerMatch Pinterest Boards include Career Advice, Confidence, CVs & Resumes, Finding A Job, Interview Tips, Inspirational Quotes, Motivation, Money Talk For Students, My First Job, Networking & Personal Branding, Personality & Careers, Social Media & Job Search, Stress Relief (you’ll love this!)
 Pin by MyCareerMatch on Finding A Job.
 Lawstuff Australia - Know Your Rights - - Topics - Employment - What age can I start work?
 Youth Employment in Australia.
 The minimum working age in Australia varies between states and territory.
 Schooltowork.com.au.

 Careers.
 VEiS - Chase Your Dreams.
 Steve Waugh, former Australian Cricket Captain and Australian of the Year 2004, interviews six famous Australian sporting and entertainment stars about the events that have shaped their lives: Pat Rafter, Cathy Freeman, Layne Beachley, John Maclean, Shannon Noll and Michael Clarke.
 Hard copies of Chase Your Dreams were sent to secondary schools in 2005.
 See your Careers Adviser or Librarian to view the interviews in DVD or video format.

 The following MP4 files have been compressed for download.
 Due to the length of the interview's these files are still very large in size, and may take a while to download.
 The files sizes are indicated in megabytes next to each download.
 FREEZE: Consider Your Career.